Comments

 Ireland, he was the leader of the new landscape school of

 gardening.
-They turned parks into gardens and taught the nation to
+He and his followers turned parks into gardens and taught the nation to

 appreciate hardy plants and herbaceous borders at their true